AMauro130/BacktestingEV.jl/README.md

 To extract the extreme values from a distribution, you can choose from **6 algorithms based on very different methods**.
 From 7 datasets of distinct values with very particular distributions associated, we applied all these functions and compared the results with the expectations in the array below.

 These expected values come from our visual intuition in terms of extreme values theory.
+This means that we use a natural way to determine the threshold from which values could be considered as "extreme" (EVT):
+- Plot the histogram of your distribution;
+- Have a look at the right of the histogram (right tail);
+- Find an approximative threshold.

-This means, for example with this distribution :
+For example, with this distribution taken from a job salaries dataset:

 <div align="center">
 	<img src="https://user-images.githubusercontent.com/92920225/181459418-d1d0fa19-af73-423e-bafc-d2bd5c42ec64.png" alt="histogram	example" width=60% height=60%>
 </div>

 Thus, the following table will help you to choose the most suitable algorithm (numbered from 1 ot 6)